rolling-sagas/rs-doc/monetization/rs-subscription0719.md

 For Advaned users, unlimited credits will take into effort immediately after successful payment until your subscription expires.

-You can always check your credits renewal time in your Profile(链接).
+You can always check your remaining and credits renewal time in your Profile(链接).

 - What is the prority of daily rewards credits and monthly credits for a Standard plan?